Newteinog/Portfolio/index.md

 One of the most important lessons I learned during this internship is how closely technology is connected to business operations.
 When a POS system stops working or an employee cannot access the system, the problem affects sales, workflow, and customer service.
 Because of this, IT support requires both technical problem-solving and clear communication with non-technical users.

-Working in this environment helped me develop practical skills such as troubleshooting, incident documentation, and system monitoring.
-It also strengthened my understanding of cloud infrastructure, since many of the systems used by the company are hosted in AWS.
+Working in this environment helped me develop practical skills, including troubleshooting, incident documentation, and system monitoring.
+It also strengthened my understanding of cloud infrastructure, as many of the company's systems are hosted on AWS.

 Beyond technical skills, this experience helped me grow professionally.
 I learned to stay calm under pressure, analyze problems methodically, and communicate effectively with coworkers who may not have technical backgrounds.
+This experience also reinforced my guiding principle of integrity, as I learned the importance of being trustworthy when handling systems that directly impact business operations.

 ---